xmos/lib_xua/lib_xua/doc/rst/sw_mixer.rst

    Mixer communication sequence diagram

-The mixer can also be configured in passthrough mode (MAX_MIX_COUNT = 0).
+The mixer can also be configured in passthrough mode (MAX_MIX_COUNT = 0), as shown in :ref:`mixer_passthrough`.
 In this mode, the mixer2 thread is not present and the mixer1 exchanges data with Audio Hub and Decouple along with any volume control operations without doing any actual mixing.

 .. only:: latex

+ .. _mixer_passthrough:

  .. figure:: images/mixer_passthrough.pdf